Posted: July 22, 2015 at 6:13 am

-With a bit of assistance from my dad, we navigated each accounting and bookkeeping course that Acquire Learning had on offer, and we found the right one for me, it was through the provider Careers Australia.
+With a bit of assistance from my dad, we navigated each accounting and bookkeeping course on offer, and we found the right one for me, it was through the provider Careers Australia.
 I think the way they do things is going to be very popular one day soon, and we’ll start seeing much more in the way of online education, although going direct through Careers Australia, going through Acquire Learning gives you more support and a guaranteed job at the end of the course.

 Even though you undertake the units online from home, you still have a dedicated tutor or advisor if you need to call up and ask any questions.
 They’ll check in on you from time to time, too, and make sure you’re on the right track.
 The old ‘one size fits all’ approach is long gone, and I’m glad.
 With a tailored course offering me exactly what I need to get my career going, I’m hopefully going to be ahead of the rest of the pack.

 Once I’m qualified, I’ll be awarded a Certificate IV in Bookkeeping FNS40211 – a national accreditation.
 Along the way I’ll learn everything I need to know for when it’s time to enter the working world – preparing financial statements, payroll, BAS, operational finance, everything.
 I can do this all from my very own bedroom – no spending hours on the train every day trekking back and forth from campus.
 Wherever I am, I can whip out my laptop or iPad and go through the course notes and study materials.

 The course will only take me 12 months, so in just under a year from now I’ll be fully qualified!
 The study hours per week are very manageable, too, so I can easily keep up with my work and social commitments without letting anything fall by the wayside.
-If I don’t think I am ready for the work force yet upon completion, Post Graduate courses are also available – while I am single, could be worth staying in Uni for as long as possible.
+If I don’t think I am ready for the work force yet upon completion, Post Graduate diplomas are also available – while I am single, could be worth staying in Uni for as long as possible.